JAnthelme/relation-tool/README.md

 reptiles  |water     |2
 ```

 Check [Basics.hs]() FIXMEHL program and call `main` to run the examples above.
-And read the Haddock documentation for [all other operators](https://janthelme.github.io/relation-tool/relation-tool-0.1.0.0/Algebra.html) FIXMEHL.
+And read the Haddock documentation for [all other operators](https://janthelme.github.io/relation-tool/relation-tool-0.1.0.0/Algebra.html).

 ## CSV imports